Pastry Cream

 Instructions

-- Add 1 or 2 spoons of the hot milk to the egg mixture & whisk to combine.
-This is tempering – gradually adding introducing the hot mixture to the room temperature egg mixture.
-See Photo 3.
+- Add 1 spoon of the hot milk to the egg mixture & whisk to combine.
+This is tempering – gradually adding & introducing the hot mixture to the room temperature egg mixture.
 This prevents scrambling the eggs.
-Add 1 more spoon of the milk to the egg mixture and mix again.
+Add 2 more spoon of the milk, one at a time, mixing in-between each addition.
+Next add all the egg mixture into the pan of milk, and mix well.

 - Remove from the heat, add in the Vanilla Extract extract & butter, and beat together well.
 Don't worry about lumps, just beat as well as you can.
-See Photo 4.

 - Push the pastry cream through a sieve into another bowl, to remove any lumps and leave a smooth silky mixture.
-See Photo 5 & 6.

 - Place in the fridge, and your creme pat will thicken more with time & be ready to use once cooled down.
-Use in pastries, cakes etc.
+Use in pastries, cakes etc. or as an alternative to custard, by pairing with some stewed rhubarb (compote) made in the air fryer or oven.

 - Will be fine for up to 3 days stored in the fridge appropriately.
+Any longer and it might start to weep.
+Does not freeze well.

 Video